 take includes gather, pluck, cut, pull up and dig up.

+[Regulation 19 amended: Gazette 9 Sep 2016 p.
+3878 and 3878-9.]

 20. Protection of fauna

 (1) A person must not, without permission, or without authorization (however described) under another written law, injure, kill, take, chase or interfere with any fauna on the designated land.

-Penalty: $2 000.
+Penalty for this subregulation: a fine of $2 000.

 (2) A person must not, without permission, or without authorization (however described) under another written law, carry or have in the person’s possession on the designated land a trap, cage, net, or other device for taking or transporting fauna.

-Penalty: $2 000.
+Penalty for this subregulation: a fine of $2 000.

 (3) A person must not, without permission, or without authorization (however described) under another written law, lay or place any trap, net or other device for the taking of fauna on the designated land.

-Penalty: $2 000.
+Penalty for this subregulation: a fine of $2 000.

 (4) A person must not, without permission, or without authorization (however described) under another written law, interfere with or destroy any nest or habitat of fauna on the designated land.

-Penalty: $2 000.
+Penalty for this subregulation: a fine of $2 000.

 (5) In this regulation —